kaisersoftapps/docs/src/pages/index.md

 - **Support Portal**: [https://kaisersoftapps.atlassian.net/servicedesk/customer/portal/1](https://kaisersoftapps.atlassian.net/servicedesk/customer/portal/1)

 Your feedback is invaluable to us and helps us improve our products to better serve your needs.

-## Conclusion

-Thank you for choosing KaiserSoft's apps for Jira and Confluence.
-We are confident that these tools will significantly enhance your workflow and collaboration.
-Dive into the documentation to unlock the full potential of our apps and transform the way your team works!